grafana/agent/docs/sources/flow/reference/components/loki.process.md

 can be used to access these embedded labels and replace the log line with the original one stored in the `_entry` field automatically.

-When combining several log streams to use with the `pack` stage, `ingest_timestamp` can be set to true to avoid interlaced timestamps and out-of-order ingestion issues.
+When combining several log streams to use with the `pack` stage, you can set `ingest_timestamp` to true to avoid interlaced timestamps and out-of-order ingestion issues.